New "metric-affine-like" generalization of Yang-Mills theory

 To construct the aforementioned generalization of YM, we must first ask the following simple question: if in MAG the partner of the affine connection $\Gamma_{ac}{}^b$ is the spacetime metric $g_{ab}$, then what structure must be the partner of the potential $\bm{A}_a$ in mal-YM?
 Perhaps the whole point is simply that for YM such a partner does not exist, and therefore the generalization we seek is impossible?

-No, this is not so.
+Turns out, this is not the case.
 As is well explained, for example, in the book by Penrose and Rindler (\cite{PenroseRindler1}, pp. 343-344), any specific symmetry in YM is equivalent to the presence of a certain additional structure in its internal color space (i.e. in the fibers of the corresponding vector bundle over spacetime).
-Unfortunately, the notation that is convenient for standard YM, and therefore has become widespread in it, leaves these structures in shadows.
-This is probably the reason why a very simple generalization under consideration has not been discovered earlier.
+Unfortunately, the notation that is convenient for standard YM, and therefore has become widespread, leaves these structures hidden.
+This is probably the reason why a very simple generalization we suggest has not been proposed earlier.
 To build it, we need to bring the structure in fibers to the foreground, and for this we have to use a rather unusual Penrose notation \cite{PenroseRindler1}.